franciellevargas/OPCovidBR/Readme.md

 </div>

 </br>
-<p align="justify"> We also provide machine learning-based classifiers for fine-grained opinion and polarity classification tasks using the OPCovid-pt dataset.
+<p align="justify"> We also provide machine learning-based classifiers for fine-grained opinion and polarity classification tasks using the OPCovidBR dataset.
 For polarity classification, we tested a cross-domain strategy to measure the performance of the classifiers among different domains.
 For fine-grained opinion identification, we created a taxonomy of aspects and employed them in conjunction with machine learning methods.
 Based on the obtained results, we found that the cross-domain method improved the results for the polarity classification task.
 However, the use of a domain taxonomy presented competitive results for fine-grained opinion identification in Portuguese. </p>

 <br>
 <h2 align="left"> CITING </h2>